Why We Took the Car

-Why We Took the Car (German: Tschick) is a youth novel by Wolfgang Herrndorf first published in German by Rowohlt Verlag in 2010.
+Why We Took the Car (German: Tschick [ˈtʃɪk]) is a youth novel by Wolfgang Herrndorf first published in German by Rowohlt Verlag in 2010.
 The English edition, translated by Tim Mohr, was published by Scholastic in 2014.

 It deals with the unconventional friendship between a 14-year-old middle class boy and a Russian late repatriate youngster.
 The novel was awarded with the Deutscher Jugendliteraturpreis (German Children's Literature Award) as well as the Clemens-Brentano-Preis in 2011.
 In 2012, it was also awarded with the Hans Fallada Prize.
 It was published in over 25 countries and sold over 2 million copies in Germany alone until September 2016.

 Intention

 To the question why he wrote a youth novel with Tschick, Wolfgang Herrndorf answered the following in a conversation with FAZ:

 Plot

 Maik Klingenberg, 14, comes from an affluent but dysfunctional family home in Marzahn, a part of eastern Berlin.
+His mother has a severe alcohol addiction and his father is described as a somewhat neglecting parent.
+Maik has no friends since his best friend Paul moved to Brandenburg.
 In school he is an outsider, which is why at the beginning of summer break he is not invited to the birthday party of beauty queen Tatjana Cosic whom he secretly has a crush on.
 Whilst on the most part considered boring, one of the few times he stands out in class is the moment he reads an essay in German class talking about his alcoholic mother with striking but loving openness.
 The teacher is horrified, his classmates laugh at him and call him a psycho from then on.
 The new classmate Andrej Tschichatschow (Tschick for short), an uncommunicative late repatriate from Russia, who sometimes shows up openly drunk to class, is also an outsider and excluded from Tatjana's birthday party.

 Maik, in the hopes of still being invited, draws a picture of Beyoncé as a present for Tatjana, because the girl loves Beyoncé's music.
 However, the last day of school passes without anything happening.
 On top of that, Maik's mum has to go to a rehab clinic again while his dad wants to use that time to go on holiday with his young female assistant, telling Maik it's a business trip.
 It appears, at this point, that Maik will be forced to spend his summer holiday alone.

 Suddenly, Tschick arrives at his front door in a stolen and run-down, light blue Lada Niva.
 Tschick asks Maik to join him on a trip to visit his grandfather in Walachia.
 Even though neither of the two actually knows where that is, Maik hesitantly accepts and the two start a journey into the unknown.
 Before that, however, they drop by at Tatjana's birthday party, where Maik, encouraged by Tschick, hands his crush the present.
 The boys then drive off, leaving the bewildered guests behind.